petomalina/pot/readme.md

   // pot.Delete will delete the document at the path `path/to/dir` with the key `John Doe` err = pot.Delete(ctx, "path/to/dir", "John Doe")

+  // pot.Zip will take contents of the whole bucket and zip them into a file at the given path err = pot.Zip(ctx, "path/to/bundle")
 }
 ```